stefreak/syselevenstack-documentation/english/docs/tutorials/04-coreos.md

 $ openstack stack create -t cluster.yaml <stack name> --parameter key_name=<ssh key name> --wait
 ```

-key_name references an SSH-Key that you created in the [First Steps Tutorial](01-firststeps/#importing-your-ssh-key).

-Using the optional parameter `number_instances` (default: 1) you can start multiple instances.
+In this command, `key_name` references an SSH-Key that you created in the [First Steps Tutorial](01-firststeps/#importing-your-ssh-key).
+You can start more than one instance setting the optional parameter `number_instances`.
+If you do not set it, only one instance will start up.

 ## Conclusion

-Now one or more CoreOS instances should run on the SysEleven Stack.
-Each one is accessible using a public FloatingIP.
+You have now started one or more CoreOS instances on the SysEleven Stack.
+You will be able to access each one using a public floating IP address.

-Inside of each CoreOS instance nginx was deployed as a docker container, listening on port 80.
+Every CoreOS instance runs a docker container launching an NGINX based webserver, listening on port 80.
+You can check that using the following command:

-Command for checking this:
-`curl <ip-address>` (Should show the Nginx welcome page)
+`curl <ip-address>`

-For a High Availability Cluster we are still missing some stuff.
-More advanced setups are explained further in the links below.
+For every CoreOS instance, you should see the default NGINX welcome page.

+This setup is still missing a couple pieces to provide load balancing or high availability.
+Check out the links in the next section for some advanced setups you can build based on this tutorial.

 ## Links/Examples